 Presently, Prof. Kwok holds a position of Associate Professor in Biomedical Sciences, and also serves as a Consultant of Histopathology Core in the Faculty of Health Sciences at the University of Macau.
 In addition, he is a Visiting Scientist in the Cancer Research UK Cambridge Institute at the University of Cambridge since 2014.

-Dr. Ran Wei obtained her PhD degree from the school of Pharmacy, Queen’s University, Belfast on the topic of “Peptidomic and Bioinformatic Studies on Neuroendocrine Tumour Cells”.
+Dr. Ran Wei obtained her PhD degree from the School of Pharmacy, Queen’s University Belfast on the topic of “Peptidomic and Bioinformatic Studies on Neuroendocrine Tumour Cells”.
 This project was supervised by Prof. Chris Shaw and mainly focused on the molecular inventory of the secretory peptidome of tumour cells by application of high-throughput LC/MS/MS techniques and bioinformatics techniques.
-After her PhD, she joined Prof. Kwok's laboratory as a Postdoctoral Fellow.
-She is now working on investigating Osteopontin expression in colorectal cancer.
+After her PhD, she joined Prof. Kwok's laboratory since 2016 as a Postdoctoral Fellow and worked on a number of cancer research projects.
+Dr. Wei has been promoted to Senior Postdoctoral Fellow in Aug 2019, and is currently investigating the prognostic and therapeutic potential of ADAMTS5 in different types of cancer for prototype drug development.

 Mr. Rui Ma obtained his BSc degree in Biotechnology from the Inner Mongolia University For The Nationalities and his MSc degree in Biochemistry and Molecular Biology from Shenyang Pharmaceutical University.
 After that, Rui worked at the Zhuhai United Laboratories Pharmaceutical Co.
 Ltd as the Insulin Aspart project manager for 5 years.
 Upon completing the project, Ma embraced the opportunity to work in Prof. Kwok’s laboratory as a Research Assistant from 2015-2016.
 He is currently a PhD student in Prof. Kwok's laboratory involving in a research project that is centered on isolating novel venom-based proteins and screening for their pharmaceutical activities.